 What are swim pants/diapers and why does my child have to wear them?

 If an effort to protect all swimmers from Water Born Illnesses (WBI) we require that children who are not potty trained or age 2 and under wear reusable swim pants made by iplay ony (even if fully potty-trained and 2).
+We do not expect a two year old to tell their teacher they need to use the toilet.
 The disposable diapers alone do not contain solid accidents in 92 degree water.
 Wearing a disposable diaper covered by an iplay brand reusable diaper will help protect everyone from WBI.
 You may purchase swim pants/diapers in our swim shop.

 What is the registration fee for annually?

 The registration fee helps with the cost of administrative expenses.
-We also pay for insurance on each student with this annual registration fee.
-In return we offer currently registered families only discounts on photography, family swims, and birthday parties.
+We also pay for insurance based on the number of students enrolled with this annual registration fee.
+In return we offer currently registered families only discounts on photography, toddler splash time, family swims, and birthday parties.

 How long is each class?

 All classes except for swim team and water aerobics are 30 minutes long.
-Swim team and water aerobics classes are 1 hour.
+Water aerobics classes are 1 hour.

 When will my child be able to swim?

 Most students learn to swim alone quickly while they are enrolled at Shepard.
 The award winning curriculum along with nurturing, professional teachers account for such a high success rate.
 Our managers watch and identify and assist those students who struggle reaching their swim goals.
-Each Shepard students is evaluated for progress by a manager every four lessons (once a month).
+Each Shepard students is evaluated for progress their teacher and deck manager daily.
 Students typically pass a level every 16 weeks.